Bright Futures Bursaries and Scholarships

 Bright Futures Bursaries/Help with Fees

-Applicants will be asked to share information, in confidence, about their finances with the Business Manager.
-The School have a Bursary Awards Committee that will then if we can help with fees and how much support we could give.
+Applicants will be asked to share information, in confidence, about their finances with the Chief Financial Officer The School have a Bursary Awards Committee that will then if we can help with fees and how much support we could give.
 The % of help with fees will be determined by the analysis of your finances and should help with fees be offered this process will be repeated repeated annually.
-Any offer of help with fees would be subject to parent/guardian attendance at an Open Morning, the candidate passing the School’s Entrance Exam and a home visit.
+Any offer of help with fees would be subject to parent/guardian attendance at an Open Morning, the candidate passing the School’s Entrance Exam and a home visit before the award is finally confirmed.

 Scholarships